Cost-efficiency in Incomplete Markets: Cost-efficiency and Optimal Portfolio Choice

-The most natural way to extend the above cost-efficiency problem \eqref{CE} to an incomplete market setting is to replace the price using the pricing kernel $\xi$ as in \eqref{CE} by the superhedging price \eqref{SHP} that consists of taking the supremum over all pricing kernels.
+This approach is not obvious; the most natural way to extend the above cost-efficiency problem \eqref{CE} to an incomplete market setting is to replace the price using the pricing kernel $\xi$ as in \eqref{CE} by the superhedging price \eqref{SHP} that consists of taking the supremum over all pricing kernels.
 We would then consider solving the following problem

 where $c(Z)$ denotes the superhedging price \eqref{SHP}.
-This problem consists of given a distribution $F$ at maturity $T$ to find the random variable $Z^*$ with distribution $F$ that can be superhedged at lowest cost.
+This problem consists, given a distribution $F$ at maturity $T$, in finding the random variable $Z^*$ with distribution $F$ that can be superhedged at lowest cost.
 This minimal cost is also referred to as the \textit{price of the distribution} $F$.
 We will show hereafter that this formulation of cost-efficiency makes sense if and only if one can relate it to the solution to the portfolio problem \eqref{problem} introduced previously by means of the distribution $F$ being the distribution of the optimizer (see Corollary~\ref{co3.17} and Theorem~\ref{thD2}).
+See also Remark \ref{RK1} hereafter.